dutzi/ensure-localhost/readme.md

   "prestart": "ensure-localhost"
 ```

-It will then run whenever you run `npm start` and kill the process if hosts file not configured
+It will then run whenever you run `npm start` and kill the process if hosts file not configured.